Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 The choice between Formo and Mixpanel is not about which tool is objectively better.
 It is about whether you are optimising for Web3-native functionality or enterprise maturity, and whether you have the engineering resources to bridge the gap.

-Choose Mixpanel if you have dedicated data engineers, need enterprise compliance features, or already operate a data warehouse that centralises blockchain and application data.
-The platform is mature, well-supported, and integrates with the broader data ecosystem, but you will need to build and maintain onchain data pipelines.
+Choose Mixpanel if you have dedicated data engineers, need enterprise compliance features, or already operate a data warehouse that already stitches together blockchain and application data.
+The platform is mature, well-supported, and integrates with the broader data ecosystem, but you will need to build and maintain onchain data pipelines for it to be useful.

 Stop flying blind on your onchain users.